iiotntust/1121robot/README.md

 :bulb: In this class, the students can learn the basics of manipulating the operation of industrial robot arms (EPSON robot).
 The class introduces two types of robots, Pro-6-Axis robots, and SCARA robots, but only utilizes Pro-6-Axis robots in exercises.
 The main subjects include Introduction to Industrial Robot Arm, Software and Simulation, Calibration and Alignment, I/O port Communication, Human-machine interface (HMI), and Machine vision.
 In the end, the students possess the capability to design an automatic work cell with the robot.
 ## :beginner: Exercises and resources

-- Basic and Challenging tasks:
+- Basic and Challenging tasks: (by team)
     - [ ] Basic tasks
     - [ ] Challenging tasks
 - Mechanical design and assembling: (group A and B collaboration)